 Remember, if you have difficulty cutting with your left hand, rotate your strips in the opposite direction.

-*Note: This method requires your attention to the alignment of the strips and the ruler.
+*Note: This method requires complete attention to the alignment of the strips and the ruler.

-Also, Do Not use this method for cutting your side triangles.
+Also, do not use this method to cut your side triangles.

 Stay Organized

-This pattern has a lot of pieces.
+This pattern has many pieces.
 Print and cut out the labels, then pin or clip them to the top piece of your fabric stack.
-I find this helps tremendously.
+This helps tremendously.

 Sewing Half Square Triangles Without Marking